 Working alongside the local doctors and nurses, you will learn about the common diseases affecting the local population and how to treat them.
 During your time in Namibia, you will come across diseases such as Tuberculous and HIV as well as see a lot of patients with aches and pains and everyday problems.
 You will find that many children in the area die from highly preventable illnesses and diseases including fungal infections, intestinal worms, diarrhoea, dehydration, malnutrition and mouth infections - something our local team are trying their best to combat.

-Background to the medical programme
+Background to the lifeline clinic

 The San community are considered to be one of the oldest tribes in the world, with it thought that they descended from the first inhabitants of what is now known as Botswana and South Africa.
 Unfortunately, many San Bushmen are being forced from their original lands due to increased cattle grazing and the overall expansion of the country, leaving them unable to survive in their traditional lifestyle and living in extreme poverty.